oml33t/spam-mailer/README.md

 ### Step 1: Prerequisites

-AvBot-v3 has some prerequisites that need to be met in order to test your new features.
+This program has some prerequisites that need to be met in order to test your new features.

 #### Node.js

-For AvBot-v3 to function, you need to install the [Node.js JavaScript Runtime](https://nodejs.org/).
+For this program to function, you need to install the [Node.js JavaScript Runtime](https://nodejs.org/).

 Install version `12.x.x LTS`, **NOT** version `14`.